Vitae | Affiliations

 Dr. Susan C. Hines | firstname.lastname@example.org | 858.731.7415

 Professional Objective: Above all else, work must be meaningful and interesting.
 I remain in the higher education sector because work has never failed to deliver in these two areas.
-My administrative interests include academic support units, instructional technologies, libraries, and faculty development.
+My administrative interests include libraries, academic support units, curriculum development, course design, instructional technologies, and faculty development.

 I was born in Atlanta, Georgia on August 6, 1965—the year Theodor Nelson coined the term hypertext and the date Internet godfather Vannevar Bush revealed his Manhattan Project to Hiroshima and the world.
 I was unaware of these historical tidbits until I got interested in hypermedia in the mid 1990s, but my knowledge of them now makes for a good excuse when my scholarly interests keep me up at night.

 For several decades, I’ve been fascinated by the Internet and its many offshoots–distance education, new media, virtual reality–and have found ways to commingle these interests with another long-time passion: English literature and its many genres–autobiography, postmodern theory, poetry, and science fiction (the dissertation tells all).
 That my office is currently housed in a college library and my day-to-day involves the management of instructional and informational computer systems–from ERIC databases to WordPress websites–feels a bit like destiny.